If you wish to save money on travel insurance in 2022 – click here.

 All members must contribute financially to a protection fund which is managed by the ATT (Air Travel Trust) and is used to recompense or refund those who have booked their holidays through a company that went bust.

 You’ll need specialist travel insurance if you have a pre-existing, recurring or current health condition.
-Other specialist types of travel insurance are if you’re planning to go on a cruise (due to possible difficulties in transporting you to hospital) and ‘Winter Sports Cover’ (for skiing and snowboarding).
+Other specialist types of travel insurance are if you’re planning to go on a cruise (due to possible difficulties in transporting you to hospital) and sports travel insurance ‘Winter Sports Cover’ for skiing, snowboarding and other winter sports.
 Finally, for travel of an extended nature, you might need Backpackers or Gap Year insurance cover.

 The type of travel insurance you should buy depends on 3 factors: how many trips you take in 12 months, where you are going and who you are travelling with.
 Let’s consider these factors in detail and point out what to be wary of when buying insurance cover.

 Instead of buying separate travel insurance for every trip you take, it works out cheaper for frequent travellers to take out an annual multi-trip policy.
 It’s also useful if you often have to travel at short notice.
-You should check the policy for the age and trip limits since many have a limit on the policyholder’s age or on the number of days it covers in a year.
+You should check the policy for the age and trip limits since many have a limit on the policyholder’s age (such as they may require a travel insurance for over 50s), or on the number of days it covers in a year.
 This type of insurance might not be cost-effective, however, for older travellers and those with medical conditions.
 You should also check to see if this type of insurance is auto-renewed; if so, you should receive notification 21 days before it lapses so you have the chance to cancel your policy if you wish to.

 Your travel destination also has an effect on the price of your insurance premiums.
 Cover for European destinations tends to be cheaper then worldwide cover to reflect the cheaper costs of medical care on the continent.
 Some insurance providers will also waive the excess you pay if you choose to be treated in European state-run hospitals instead of private clinics.
 Be careful if you choose to travel to Northern Africa.
 Some insurance companies put these countries under the umbrella term of Europe whilst for others, you have to purchase worldwide cover.